mdyble/siblings/README.md

 In addition to the above, there are four pieces of 'counter' code that can calculate sibling dyads and reproductive exclusivity based on raw parentage data, as housed in the folders 'aDNA', 'kinsources', and 'mammals'.

 Data from any additional species or human populations gratefully received!
-Contact: Mark Dyble, md479@cam.ac.uk
+Contact: [removed during peer review!]